Bubble-Protocol/bubble-sdk/packages/client/README.md

 ## Overview

-There are two ways to interact with content in a bubble:
+There are three ways to interact with a bubble:

 * the [Content Manager](#content-manager) is a quick and easy way to access individual files via their [content id](#content-id) in bubbles that already exist.

-* the [Bubble](#bubble-class) class is a more powerful way to interact with files and directories in a specific [bubble](#bubble), or to manage the bubble itself (create or delete it).
+* the [Bubble](#bubble-class) class is a more powerful way to interact with files and directories in a specific off-chain [bubble](#bubble), or to manage the bubble itself (create or delete it).
 The [BubbleFactory](#bubblefactory) provides an easy way to construct common Bubble patterns, like those with encryption and multiple users.

+* the [DeployableBubble](#deployablebubble-class) class manages the construction and deletion of both the on-chain and off-chain parts of a bubble, designed for applications that deploy and manage user owned bubbles.

 Data encryption is achieved via [Encryption Policies](#encryption), optionally passed to the Content Manager or Bubble class.